 Camilla is the current co-editor of NZ Geomechanics News.
 Camilla is a Principal and engineering geologist with Aurecon.
 She worked in the UK before moving to New Zealand in 2008 “for a year”.
 The Canterbury earthquakes inspired what has now become her real interest in geohazards and rockfall in particular.
 Camilla has since enjoyed working on projects combining this with her other interest of improving efficiencies and improving safety by the effective use of digital technology.

 Robert is the current co-editor of NZ Geomechanics News.
 Robert is a principal geotechnical engineer with KGA Geotechnical Group, based in the Christchurch office.
 He previously worked in the UK predominantly on large infrastructure projects, prior to arriving in New Zealand in 2012 to be part of the Christchurch rebuild.

 Jordan is the Website Manager on the management committee.
-Jordan is a chartered geotechnical engineer and the Geotechnical Engineering Manager at Babbage Consultants Limited in Auckland.
+Jordan is a chartered geotechnical engineer and the Geotechnical Engineering Manager at Babbage Consultants Limited.

 Appointed Committee Members

 The Management Secretary is appointed by the Management Committee to provide administrative support to the committee, and is the first point of contact for enquiries and new members.

 Teresa is our secretary, coordinator of all our efforts and the main reason we get anything finished.
 Teresa is based in Auckland and lives up in the Waitakere Ranges